-Many different business transactions took place in the county Courthouse.
+Many different actions of business took place in the county Courthouse.
 It is where people voted, paid taxes, disputed both criminal (breaking the law) or civil cases (cases involving money or property), validated deeds and wills, and more.
-Those who were awaiting trial for criminal cases were kept in the Brentsville Jail until it was time for their case to be heard.
+Those who were awaiting trial for criminal cases would were kept in the Brentsville Jail until it was time for their case to be heard.